-There is no limit to the amount one person can know about famous french wine regions.
-It’s one of the largest wine-producing countries in the world with a history that spans centuries.
-Some countries are famous for one or two varietals, like German Riesling or South African Pinotage, for example.
+There is no limit to how much one can know about famous French wine regions.
+It’s one of the world’s largest wine-producing countries with a history spanning centuries.
+Some countries are famous for one or two varietals, like German Riesling or South African Pinotage.
 But France’s unquestionable dominance continually builds on its reputation of diverse regions, varieties, terroir and styles.
 Nearly every pocket of France is home to a distinguished region and appellations.
 Each area is notable for specific varieties that thrive in a particular climate.
-Let’s discover what makes famous french wine regions discernable and unique.
+Let’s discover what makes famous French wine regions discernable and unique.

-White wines fall under two major appellations: Alsace and Alsace Grand Cru.
-Crémant d’Alsace is a traditional method sparkling wine which can include either Riesling, Pinot Gris or Chardonnay.
+White wines fall under two significant appellations: Alsace and Alsace Grand Cru.
+Crémant d’Alsace is a traditional method sparkling wine that includes either Riesling, Pinot Gris, or Chardonnay.
 Sparkling wines that include Muscat or Gewürztraminer are not permitted under the appellation requirements.

-Often lumped in with Burgundy on a map (though distinctly individual), Beaujolais encompasses the southern portion of the winegrowing region.
-Situated in central east France, Beaujolais is home to 12 appellations including Beaujolais AOC, Beaujolais-Villages AOC (of which there are 39) and 10 crus.
+Often lumped in with Burgundy on a map (though distinctly unique), Beaujolais encompasses the southern portion of the winegrowing region.
+Situated in central east France, Beaujolais is home to 12 appellations, including Beaujolais AOC, Beaujolais-Villages AOC (of which there are 39) and ten crus.
 They all have one important grape in common, Gamay!

 Don’t let Bordeaux be intimidating.
 Under the broadest terms, red Bordeaux is one of two things: a Right Bank, Merlot-dominant wine, or a Left Bank, Cabernet Sauvignon-dominant wine.
-These two banks of the Gironde estuary – which flows in from the Atlantic ocean – form the identity of the region.
+These two banks of the Gironde estuary from the Atlantic Ocean form the region’s identity.

 The two sides of the estuary also have different appellation laws and classification systems.
 On the left bank, the 1885 classification covers Médoc and Sauternes, while Graves (Pessac-Léognan) has its independent cru classés system.
 On the right bank, Saint-Émillon separates Grand Cru from Grande Cru Classé and then further separates the top tier of Premier Grand Cru Classé into A (the best) and B categories.

-The generic Bordeaux and Bordeaux Supérior appellations are largely red blends that can sometimes include Cabernet Franc, Petit Verdot and Malbec.
+The generic Bordeaux and Bordeaux Supérior appellations are predominantly red blends that sometimes include Cabernet Franc, Petit Verdot and Malbec.
 Sauvignon Blanc and Semillon make up a small portion of White Bordeaux.
 Sauternes is Bordeaux’s sweet wine made of late-ripening Semillon, Sauvignon or Muscadelle.

-Spanning 100 miles from north to south, the quality of a vineyard site determines which level of the appellation hierarchy system it falls into.
-Bourgogne Rouge and Bourgogne Blanc are the most generic and include wines that come from anywhere in the region.
+Spanning 100 miles (160 km) from north to south, the quality of a vineyard site determines which level of the appellation hierarchy system it falls into.
+Bourgogne Rouge and Bourgogne Blanc are the most generic and include wines from anywhere in the region.
 Next, Communes (or Village) Burgundy accounts for about one-third of the region’s total production.
 Premier Cru is the next level, of which there are 600 spread across Côte d’Or and Côte Chalonnaise.
-Grand Cru is the top tier, of which there are only 33 which account for little more than 1% of all production.
+Grand Cru is the top tier, of which there are only 33, which account for little more than 1% of all production.

-The Languedoc and Roussillon are two regions that are often referred to as one as they both sit along the Meditteranean Coast in southern France.
+The Languedoc and Roussillon are two regions often referred to as one, as they both sit along the Meditteranean Coast in southern France.